Using large files & sharing documents

 Part 2: What are the challenges and potential pitfalls

-With so many different file sharing options available, you’ll need to figure out which features are most important for your business.
+With many different file sharing options available, you’ll need to define which features are most important for your business.

 Some documents may contain important private data.
 The best online file sharing services should encrypt every file transferred, and provide password protection to keep files safe.
-Isolated storage facilities are a more expensive security feature, but a good option if your customers’ data is especially sensitive.
+Isolated storage facilities are a more expensive security option, but good if your customers’ data is especially sensitive.

 Look for services that provide tracking tools to confirm your files have been received.
 Some services also provide a services log, which can track employees’ file sharing activity.